Chapter 932

 EAA Ray Aviation Flight Training Scholarship

-EAA Chapter 932 is approved to host an EAA’s Ray Aviation Scholarship for 2024!
+EAA Chapter 932 is applying for a EAA’s Ray Aviation Scholarship.
 The Ray Aviation Scholarship Fund is a scholarship program that is supported by the Ray Foundation, managed by EAA, and administered through the EAA Chapter network.
-Through the generous support of the Ray Foundation, EAA will provide up to $11,000 to deserving youths for their flight training expenses, totaling $1,200,000 in scholarships annually.
+Through the generous support of the Ray Foundation, EAA will provide up to $11,000 to deserving youths for their flight training expenses.
 The scholarship is for qualified student pilots ages 15-19 for initial Private Pilot, Sport Pilot, or Glider Certificate.

-• Scholars are nominated by EAA Chapter 932 members.
+Scholars will be nominated by EAA Chapter 932 members.

 • Nominees are members of the EAA, EAA Chapter 932 and part of the Galt Airport community, i.e. current JB Aviation flight school student, participating member of chapter 932, and/or a candidate nominated by an active chapter 932 member or JB aviation flight instructor.